hcguersoy/cleanreg/README.md

 Currently, two kinds of architectures are supported: `linux/amd64` and `linux/arm64`.
 The later one could be used on Apple Silicon systems this the according runtime, e. g.
 Rancher Desktop.

-> Due to lack of knowledge regarding other ARM systems (e. g.
+> Due to the lack of knowledge regarding other ARM systems (e. g.
 Raspberry Pi) you are very welcome to provide a PR.